Your Veterinarian in Longmont

 - Another tip for transporting to the hospital is to cover your cat’s carrier with a lightweight blanket after he or she is in the carrier.
 Keep this blanket covering the carrier while in the car as well.
 This reduces “visual stimulus” and makes the car ride much less frightening.

 - When you arrive at Family Pet Hospital, you and your cat will be escorted into our FELINE ONLY ROOM.
-You are welcome to remove the blanket, but please leave your cat in the carrier until the Veterinary Nurse has come into the room.
+You are welcome to remove the blanket, but please leave your cat in the carrier until the Veterinary Assistant has come into the room.
 This lets your cat get the “lay of the land” before exploring.

 Once in a veterinary exam room, your Client Care Professional will give you some paperwork to fill out.
 They will also take a picture of your pet for his or her medical record.

-Next, your Veterinary nurse will be in to ask some questions about what is going on with your pet, what your pet eats, any symptoms your pet may be experiencing and answer any questions you may have before the doctor arrives.
+Next, your Veterinary Assistant will be in to ask some questions about what is going on with your pet, what your pet eats, any symptoms your pet may be experiencing and answer any questions you may have before the doctor arrives.

 All new patients will need a “Nose to Tail” exam with the doctor.
 Your doctor will discuss the exam as it is happening and point out any changes that may be affecting your pet’s health.
 She will look in your pet’s mouth to assess your pet’s oral health, as well.
 Please feel free to ask questions!
 You know your pet better than anyone.
 Don’t be shy.
 Let your doctor know if you have any areas that are concerning.

 After your pet’s exam, the doctor will answer any questions, discuss findings of the exam and make a plan for the next steps.
-The Veterinary Nurse will provide a treatment plan prior to collecting any needed samples and administer vaccinations.
+The Veterinary Assistant will provide a treatment plan prior to collecting any needed samples and administer vaccinations.

-For preventive care exams, your Veterinary Nurse will provide a sheet that outlines a recommended treatment plan based on your pet’s age, vaccination history, lifestyle, medical history, and needs.
+For preventive care exams, your Veterinary Assistant will provide a sheet that outlines a recommended treatment plan based on your pet’s age, vaccination history, lifestyle, medical history, and needs.
 All plans are completely customized for your pet and aim to provide a clear plan for the appointment with clearly defined prices, as well as future treatments.
 Our goal is to work together to find the best plan for you and your pet.

 Some things you may notice that are different about Family Pet Hospital examinations: